-United States copyright laws permit the Fair Use of copyrighted materials without the need to seek expressed permission from the copyright holder.
-Since what is considered “Fair Use” is determined on a case by case basis, the user may wish to obtain written permission from the rights holder to remove ambiguity.
-Documentation of the process should be maintained.
+Since what is considered “Fair Use” is determined on a case by case basis, you may wish to obtain written permission from the rights holder to remove ambiguity, and you should maintain documentation of the process.

-For music, contact the record label, which is usually represented by the Recording Industry Association of America or Broadcast Music Inc. or American Society of Composers, Authors, and Publishers.
+For music, contact the record label: Recording Industry Association of America , Broadcast Music Inc., or American Society of Composers, Authors, and Publishers.